3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-arrays.md

 Arrays are used for:

-* Storing data in a particular order
+* Storing any type data in a particular order
 * Enumerating over data, i.e. using a zero-based index to find them
 * Quickly reordering data